 Licenses and distributed deployments

-- Forwarders need only a Forwarder license, as long as they are functioning solely as forwarders.
-If they are also performing functions such as indexing data or managing searches, they need access to an Enterprise license.
+- Universal forwarders only need a Forwarder license.
+If a heavy forwarder is performing additional functions such as indexing data or managing searches, it requires access to an Enterprise license.

 This table provides a summary of the license needs for the various Splunk Enterprise component types.

 |Search head cluster deployer||Enterprise|

 |Heavy forwarder||Enterprise or Forwarder||Heavy forwarders that index data or use other Splunk Enterprise features need access to an Enterprise license.|

 Components and licensing issues

 The Indexers index, store, and search external data.